RAIVNLab/neural-priming/README.md

 - `--shots` Number of examples to be used from the target training set (not to be confused with the priming subset).
 - `--model` Change the base model.
 The priming subsets provided above are from the B-16 model.
 - `--subset_path` Path to the priming subset.
 - `--val_path` Path to the evaluation dataset.
-Only needed for ImageNet and the distribution shift datasets.
+Only required for ImageNet and the distribution shift datasets.

 For further command line options see `args.py`.